 And done!
 You just make a nice giant daffodil flower.
 As you can see it’s very easy to make so don’t hesitate to create a few to make a nice spring bouquet.

-Have fun making your paper flowers and don’t hesitate to share your creation with me!
+Have fun making your paper flowers and don’t hesitate to share your creation in the comments!

 Want to remember it?
-Save these Giant daffodils paper flowers in your favorite Pinterest board.
+Save these DIY paper daffodils flowers on your favorite Pinterest board.

 You will find all the tutorials featured in the video on my “Best DIY” page.Amaryllis